citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 ### `rcon_password [password]`

-Sets the RCon password.
-This being unset means RCon is disabled.
+Sets the RCon password, if unset then RCon will be disabled.
+FXServer RCon uses UDP.

 ### `steam_webApiKey [key]`